s4vgR/WhoAre/README.md

 Input: Single IP address or **any text file** containing IP addresses.

-Output: GeoIP data (Cymru) and an URL to the associated Regional Internet Registry.
+Output: GeoIP data (Thanks to Team Cymru) and an URL to the associated Regional Internet Registry.
 Output can be exported to CSV.

 <br />